Finkenauer's Senate bid faces skepticism after ballot woes

 Finkenauer’s campaign declined a request for an interview for this story.

-There’s little reliable polling in the primary and whoever survives the Democratic contest faces a daunting challenge in Grassley, who raised more money through March than Finkenauer and Franken combined.
+There is little reliable polling in the primary, and the winner faces a daunting challenge in Grassley, who raised more money through March than Finkenauer and Franken combined.

 Still, Finkenauer retains the backing of more Democratic state legislators than Franken.
 She received the endorsement last month of the Iowa Federation of Labor, Iowa’s largest union organization.
 She also had raised more than $3 million to Franken’s $1.8 million, according to the most recent finance filings.

-Note: This story has been corrected to reflect that among the former Democratic officials who are backing Mike Franken is former Lt.
-Gov. Patty Judge, not former Lt.
-Gov. Sally Pederson.